wiragedawang2/ambarawa-kreta/README.md

 # Read me first(Baca aku dulu)
 <h1>kreta (prolog)</h1>
-this application only contains web ui using CSS, HTML, js for the experient exiting user or developer or vendor can download and edit code this code's original author-> @Wirardi_Syahputra.
+this application only contains web ui using CSS, HTML, js for the experient exiting user or developer or vendor can download and edit code,<br/>
+this code's original author-> @Wirardi_Syahputra.

 <h3>Manual Instalation</h3>